Hi Everyone,

 Its productivity varies per year, but it can deposit 12 to 13 tons of particles across the planet.
 Which is why having an atmosphere to shield us is such a nifty thing.

-The waxing gibbous moon will set shortly after midnight leaving fairly dark skies for what could be a good early morning show.
+The second quarter moon will block many of the fainter meteors this year, but if you are patient you should be able to catch quite a few of the brightest ones.
 Best viewing will be from a dark location after midnight.
 Meteors will radiate from the constellation Leo, but can appear anywhere in the sky.

-The Moon will be at Perigee or its closest approach to Earth on November 26, when she will be 227,809 miles or one and one quarter Light Seconds from Earth.
+The Moon will be at Perigee or its closest approach to Earth on November 22, when she will be 227,870 miles from Earth.

-Finally, don’t forget to set your clocks back one hour at 2 AM, Sunday morning November 4th, as Daylight Savings Time ends.
+Finally, don’t forget to set your clocks back one hour at 2 AM, Sunday morning November 3th, as Daylight Savings Time ends and the clock goes back to the way the Good Lord intended.

 ………………………………………………………………………………………………………………………………………

 If for some reason you cannot attend the meeting in person, you can still participate via telephone.
-The teleconference number is 1-877-951-0997 & and the participant code is 741083.
+The NEW teleconference number is 1-866-231-8384 & and the conference code is

 Hope to see you there!